Use Red Hat Enterprise Linux 8.0 with ONTAP

 file, you might need to enable and start the multipath services by using the following commands:

-There is no requirement to add anything directly to the multipath.conf
+There is no requirement to add devices directly to the multipath.conf

-file unless you have devices that you don't want multipath to manage or you have existing settings that override defaults.
-To exclude unwanted devices, add the following syntax to the multipath.conf
+file, unless you have devices that you do not want multipath to manage or you have existing settings that override defaults.
+You can exclude unwanted devices by adding the following syntax to the multipath.conf

 file, replacing <DevId> with the WWID string of the device you want to exclude: